MHHamdan/agentic-ai-toolkit/CONTRIBUTING.md

 # Contributing to Agentic AI Toolkit

 Thank you for your interest in contributing!
-This document provides guidelines for contributing to the Agentic AI Toolkit.
+This provides guidelines for contributing to the Agentic AI Toolkit.

 ## Getting Started